This Day in History: The Boy Scouts of America

 Let’s just say that these English boys weren’t using his military tricks in the most productive ways.

 Baden-Powell decided to capitalize on the boys’ interest, but to redirect their efforts toward more useful ventures.
-He wrote a second manual, Scouting for Boys, and he tested his ideas with a group of 22 boys at a two-week camp.
+He began working on a second manual, Scouting for Boys, and he tested his ideas with a group of 22 boys at a two-week camp.

 The Boy Scouts were born!
 Well, at least they were in England.
 The idea would come to America about a year later when the so-called “Unknown Scout” offered his assistance to Boyce on that foggy London day.

 Boyce returned home, with the tenets of scouting ringing in his ears.
-He joined with other like-minded Americans to form a new scouting organization in America, too.
-The Boy Scouts of America received its congressional charter on February 8, 1910.
+He joined with other like-minded Americans to form a new scouting organization in America, and the Boy Scouts of America was incorporated on February 8, 1910.

 No one ever discovered the identity of the Unknown Scout, but a monument was later erected in his honor in London.
 The statue bears an inscription: